 Injury or trauma from hot foods, ill-fitting dentures or other appliances can cause a bump to form on the gum.
 If this bump becomes infected, it can lead to gum boil.

 Typically, the first indication that you have a gum boil is pain.
-Although some gum boils aren’t painful, most of them are.

-Other symptoms of gum boils are:
+Other associated symptoms are: